Wilhelmina Geddes: Career

 Geddes joined Purser at the acclaimed stained glass workshop called An Túr Gloine in 1910.
 The workshop was held in Dublin's Metropolitan School of Art.
 It was here that Geddes discovered her passion for the craftsmanship of stained glass artistry and created her most important works.

-During her early years at An Túr Gloine, "Geddes’s originality shone out, and important commissions came from St Ann’s Church in Dawson Street and the Presbyterian Church in Rathgar.
-Dogged by illness, she returned to Belfast before 1916 and lived between there and Dublin until moving in 1925 (as she had long wanted) to work in London at the Glass House in Fulham."Her work was considered pioneering and represented a rejection of the Late Victorian approach.
+During her early years at An Túr Gloine, "Geddes’s originality shone out, and important commissions came from St Ann’s Church in Dawson Street, Dublin and the Presbyterian Church in Rathgar.
+Dogged by illness, she returned to Belfast before 1916 and lived between there and Dublin until moving in 1925 (as she had long wanted) to work in London at the Glass House in Fulham."
+While working at the Glass House Geddes instructed the Irish painter and stained glass artist Evie Hone.

+Her work was considered pioneering and represented a rejection of the Late Victorian approach.
 She created a new view of men in stained glass windows, portraying them with close-shaven crew cuts.
 "The muscularity and tension of her portraiture is matched by the radical design of her constructions.
 Ambitious large-scale projects, as at the cathedral in Ypres, are equalled by the drama of smaller-scale work at Wallasey (Lancashire) and Wallsend (Northumberland), or war memorial windows in obscure country churches."